WICG/local-peer-to-peer/EXPLAINER.md

 ### Transport

 Once the discovery process is completed, the content transfer can use a transport layer protocol of choice such as TCP, UDP, QUIC or other, over any link layer protocol available such as Wi-Fi or WiFi Direct.

-### Android OS API

-Wi-Fi Direct (P2P) allows devices with the appropriate hardware to connect directly to each other via Wi-Fi without an intermediate access point.
-Android 4.4 introduces a seamless way to stream media and other data faster between devices already on the same Wi-Fi network by supporting Wi-Fi Tunneled Direct Link Setup (TDLS).
-TDLS enables two wireless endpoints to talk to each other directly without going through the access point that is managing the local network.

-### ChromeOS OS API

-### Windows OS API

-Wi-Fi Direct was added to the native Wifi API starting on Windows 8, it became a stable rather than an experimental API.

-### macOS OS API

-The peer-to-peer Wi-Fi implemented by iOS (and recent versions of macOS) is not compatible with Wi-Fi Direct.

 ## Security and Privacy